 tour.
 We are sorry, but if you are a no show at your tour, there

 is no refund.
 However, we will

 happily reschedule you for a later tour.

 To register for a tour, please click on the specific date, or the calendar icon.
 The hyperlink will will take you to a separate ticketing website.
-Although the site uses PayPal, it takes other major credit cards.
-We will have a list of all guests at the walk, in case you forget your receipt.
+Sorry, when you purchase your tickets, the system will not let you put individual names on each ticket, they will all be registered in the name of the purchaser.
+The site uses PayPal which takes other major credit cards.
+We will have a list of all guests at the walk, so you do not have to bring your receipt.

 Portland and Vicinity

 Beyond Bizarre Ghost Tour of Portland.
 Part of Portland Walking tours.
 This tour is given by some of Portland's most knowledgeable historians and tour guides.
 They also have a Shanghai Tunnel Tour.

 Shanghai Tunnel Tours of Portland given by guides from the Cascade Geographic Society, and their wonderful guides.

 Northwest Ghost Tours Rocky Smith and his fellow tour guides provide a wonderful historic and haunted tour of Oregon City